 Mumbai suburbs

-Andheri Subway is experiencing significant flooding
+Andheri Subway is experiencing significant flooding and has closed.

 King’s Circle in Matunga